SerafMoustakas/adSensorsFramework/README.md

 This Sneaky Piggy Went to the Android Ad Market: Misusing Mobile Sensors for Stealthy Data Exfiltration

-## Authors

-Designed by Serafeim Moustakas and Michalis Diamantaris, implemented by Serafeim Moustakas.
+*Designed by Serafeim Moustakas and Michalis Diamantaris, implemented by Serafeim Moustakas.*